jjasardi/gruppe06-gamma-projekt2-secret-recipe/README.md

 # Secret Recipe 🌶

-This the appilcation for "Secret Recipe".
+This is the README file of the appilcation "Secret Recipe".

 Focus was to build a first version containing the basic funcionality of the Secret Recipe application.